-You’ve spent hours trying to perfect your college application.
-But when you get a letter, you don’t see an acceptance or even a rejection: you’ve been deferred or added to the waitlist.
+How do you handle a College Admissions Deferral or Waitlist?
+You’ve spent hours perfecting your college application.
+But when you receive a letter, it’s neither an acceptance nor a rejection.
+Instead, you are deferred or added to the waitlist.
 What do these statuses mean?
 And how do you use them to make decisions about your collegiate future?

 How do college admissions deferrals and waitlists work?